LiliyaStefanova/Quiz/README.md

  - Choose option from menu as required

+**Important:** Security policy file is called server.policy and can be used both by the server and the clients.
+If launching from the command line, place the file in the working directory or use the absolute path.
+ If using an IDE, edit the VM options to include the following line:  -Djava.security.policy= path to the file

 ### Quiz Administration

 The QuizSetUpClient is the administrator of the quiz.
 This client can create and close quizzes; and request that the